phenomen/vttc/README.md

 ## Update

-You may update all global packages with
+You may update all global packages with:

 ```
 npm update -g